Joining us in Virginia

 While you are studying online with us, we know you will also be getting ready to join us in Harrisonburg in-person.
 Please read the information below about the next steps for obtaining a student visa, so you can study with us on the JMU campus.

-If you are joining us on campus for Spring 2021, please read about JMU's Return to Campus Plan and contact ISC Center Director Jennifer Little if you have any questions.
+If you are joining us on campus for Summer 2021, please read about JMU's Return to Campus Plan and contact ISC Center Director Jennifer Little if you have any questions.

 Joining the on-campus program